Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot-SDK/XCM/3-Executor-slides.md

 # Workshop

-We'll implement our own very simple implementation of the XCVM.
+We'll create our own very simple implementation of the XCVM.

+---

+# Next steps

+How does the XCM subsystem interact with FRAME.